aws-samples/aws-dog-no-dog/README.md

 Where can I find sample pictures? <small>(expand to see the answer)</small>
 </strong></summary>

-You can find sample pictures of dogs in the [pictures](./pictures/) folder.
+You can find sample pictures in the [pictures](./pictures/) folder.

 As the frontend doesn't change the resolution of the image and encode it in Base64 before sending it to API Gateway, there is a size limit for pictures.
 Amazon API Gateway has a [payload limit of 10MB](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) and Base64 encoding has an overhead of 33%.
 Therefore, you will not be able to send pictures that are larger than 7.5MB.